- Public Works

 Watershed Management Plan (2023)

-The City has recently begun the process of developing a citywide Watershed Management Plan in order to plan for future stormwater infrastructure improvements.
-This process will include several opportunities for public input including a questionnaire and a series of open houses.
-This project is funded by the City's Parks and Stormwater Sales Tax.
+The City is working with engineering firm Intuition & Logic to develop a citywide Watershed Management Plan to plan for future stormwater infrastructure improvements.
+This project is funded by the city's Parks and Stormwater Sales Tax, and will include several opportunities for public input including a questionnaire and a series of open houses.

-Alternatively, individuals who wish to complete the questionnaire over the phone may call 314-872-2533 for staff assistance when the survey opens mid-February.
+Alternatively, individuals who wish to complete the questionnaire over the phone may call 314-872-2533 for staff assistance.

 Report a concern